 States with the Highest Abortion Rates

 The District of Columbia has the highest abortion rate in America of 32.7.
-The District of Columbia had a total of 5,820 abortions in 2014, about 38% of total pregnancies.
-In the 1971 Supreme Court case United States v.
-Vuitch, a federal district judge made the first federal court decision declaring an abortion law unconstitutional and allowing abortion for “health’ reasons including “psychological and physical well-being.”
-As a result, D.C. became a destination for women seeking abortion that year.
+The District of Columbia had 5,820 abortions in 2014, about 38% of total pregnancies.
+In the 1971 Supreme Court case the United States v.
+Vuitch, a federal district judge made the first federal court decision declaring an abortion law unconstitutional and allowing abortion for "health' reasons including "psychological and physical well-being."
+As a result, D.C. became a destination for women seeking an abortion that year.
 As of 2017, there is only one Planned Parenthood clinic in Washington D.C. offering abortion services.

 New York has the second-highest abortion rate of 29.6.
 New York had a total of 119,940 abortions, about 33% of total pregnancies.
 In 2019, New York passed the Reproductive Health Act (RHA), repealing a pre-Roe v.
 Wade provision that banned third-trimester abortions except in cases where the pregnancy endangers the woman.
 The bill also allowed qualified health practitioners to perform abortions, not just licensed medical doctors.
 As of May 14, 2019, the state prohibited abortions after the fetus is viable, generally at some point between 24 and 28 weeks.

 New Jersey has the third-highest abortion rate in America of 25.8.
 New Jersey had a total of 44,460 abortions in 2014, about 30% of total pregnancies.
-New Jersey is one of the few states in America that lacks mandatory consent for minors to get abortions, either through parental notification or a judicial bypass.
+New Jersey is one of the few states in America that lacks mandatory consent for minors to get abortions through parental notification or a judicial bypass.
 The state also does not require waiting periods or prohibit state funding for abortions.

 Maryland has the fourth-highest abortion rate of 23.4.
 Maryland had a total of 28,140 abortions, about 28% of total pregnancies.
 In Maryland, five Planned Parenthood clinics offer abortion services.
-In response to the abortion bans in Alabama and Georgia, former Maryland House Speaker Michael Busch proposed an amendment to Maryland’s constitution to preserve the right for women to have an abortion.
+In response to the abortion bans in Alabama and Georgia, former Maryland House Speaker Michael Busch proposed an amendment to Maryland's constitution to preserve women's right to have an abortion.
 As of May 14, 2019, the state prohibited abortions after the fetus is viable, generally at some point between 24 and 28 weeks.

 Florida has the fifth-highest abortion rate in America of 20.6.
 Florida had a total of 75,990 abortions, about 26% of total pregnancies.
-In 2019, two attempts were made to implement a fetal heartbeat bill, House Bill 235 and Senate Bill 792, both of which were defeated in the Health Quality Committee and Health Policy, respectively.
+In 2019, two attempts were made to implement a fetal heartbeat bill, House Bill 235 and Senate Bill 792, both of which were defeated in the Health Quality Committee and Health Policy.
 As of May 14, 2019, the state prohibited abortions after the fetus is viable, generally at some point between 24 and 28 weeks.

 States with the Lowest Abortion Rates